 The entrance to the Parking Ramp is on the north side of Farwell Street between 16th and 17th Streets.
 You can park on Levels 1, 2, or 3.
 The ramp is enforced 7 am to 7 pm Monday through Friday.
 It is NOT enforced after 7 pm weekdays or on weekends.
 The Pay Station is near the entrance.
 It asks you to enter your license plate information.
 You will have to walk around the east or west side of Wimberly Hall to get to Cowley Hall due to construction of the new Student Union and new Science Building.
 The only doors that you can enter Cowley Hall through are on the south side of the building.

-3. School Group or Private Group Programs: From 7 am to 7 pm weekdays, cars or vans can park in ANY Commuter (C) Lot or in the Parking Ramp (Levels 1, 2, or3) and use the Pay Stations.
+3. School Group or Private Group Programs: From 7 am to 7 pm weekdays, cars or vans can park in the Stadium Lot (C-2) or in the Parking Ramp (Levels 1, 2, or3) and use the Pay Stations.
+The Stadium Lot Pay Station is near the corner of East Avenue and Pine Street.
+The Parking Ramp Pay Station is near the entrance.
 The Pay Station will ask you to enter your license plate information.

 Thank you for visiting the Planetarium website.
 Keep looking up and here's hoping you have clear skies!